maak-sdu/pyEchem/mti_extract_write_plot/README.md

   pip install -r requirements/pip_requirements.txt
   ```
 Now, all `mti_extract_write_plot` dependencies are installed for the `pyechem`
 conda environment.

+## Running the program
+Having all dependencies installed in the `pyechem` conda environment and having
-The user will now be able to run the
+it activated, the user will be able to run the `mti_extract_write_plot.py` file:
-`mti_extract_write_plot.py` file:
 ```shell
 python mti_extract_write_plot.py
 ```

+The user will have to prompt a series of information.
+Some information is meant
+for calculation, while other information is meant for plotting aspects.
+The user
+will have to prompt information for each `.txt` file in the `data` directory.